wpilibsuite/styleguide/wpiformat/README.rst

 - generated files
 - modifiable files

 Generated files should not be modified; if they are, wpiformat will emit warnings.
+No warnings are emitted for modifications to modifiable files.
 All files ignored by patterns in a repository's .gitignore file are considered modifiable files.

+File names matching regexes in the group ``licenseUpdateExclude`` will be skipped by the license header update task.

 Empty config groups can be omitted.
 Directory separators must be "/", not "\".
 During processing, they will be replaced internally with an os.sep that is automatically escaped for regexes.